sCrypt-Inc/scryptTS-docs/docs/how-to-call-multiple-contracts.md

 sidebar_position: 12
 ---

-# How to Call Multiple Contracts
+# Call Multiple Contracts in a Single Tx

-You will learn how to call multiple contracts in a transation.
+Up to now, we have only shown how to call one smart contract in a transaction.
+That is, only one input of the tx spends a smart contract UTXO, and the other inputs, if any, spend Pay-to-Public-Key-Hash ([P2PKH](https://learnmeabitcoin.com/guide/p2pkh)) UTXOs, which are generally NOT regarded as smart contracts.

+There are cases where it is desirable to spend multiple smart contract UTXOs in different inputs of a tx.

 The main differences from [calling a single contract](./how-to-deploy-and-call-a-contract.md#contract-call) are:

-1. Given a `MethodCallOptions` with `multiCall = true`
+1. Set `multiCall = true` in `MethodCallOptions`
-2. Passing an partial `CallTransation` via `MethodCallOptions` when calling a public method of a contract
+2. Each call may only return a partial/incomplete transaction, instead of a complete transaction
+3. A partial tx has to be passed as `CallTransation` in `MethodCallOptions` in subsequent calls
-3. Finally call `SmartContract.finalizeMultiCall(partialCallTransation: CallTransation, signer: Signer)` to sign and broadcast the transaction
+4. Finally invoke `SmartContract.finalizeMultiCall(partialCallTransation: CallTransation, signer: Signer)` to sign and broadcast the complete transaction

 The following is an example of calling two [`Counter`](https://github.com/sCrypt-Inc/scrypt-ts-example/blob/94b0d7a374ec12d4415c56d6652af96fa8539753/src/contracts/counter.ts#L11) contracts at the same time: